azazellochg/em_health/docs/cli.rst

 Description
 ^^^^^^^^^^^

-Back up both TimescaleDB and Grafana databases.
+Perform a logical backup of TimescaleDB and a physical backup of Grafana database.
 The backups are saved into `docker/backups` folder.

 Syntax
 ^^^^^^